vespene-io/_old_vespene/docs/source/security.rst

 are employees who have important business reasons for accessing the service.
 While they cannot edit objects they do not have rights to, it does mean granting access to 3000 people to create projects could result in a degree of disorganization.

-It is certaintly true that a user who can create projects has, just like a user who has access to a source code repository, access to make the build system run certain commands in the environment where workers run.
+It is certainly true that a user who can create projects has, just like a user who has access to a source code repository, access to make the build system run certain commands in the environment where workers run.

 Limiting access to creation of certain types of objects to certain groups of users can be controlled with the "group_required" plugin.

-For instance, it might be redesirable to use the "group_required" plugin to only allow Developers, QA, and Ops to create projects in Vespene, while users in the "Support" pool may only be able to run jobs where they have been added to the launch group for that particular project.
+For instance, it might be desirable to use the "group_required" plugin to only allow Developers, QA, and Ops to create projects in Vespene, while users in the "Support" pool may only be able to run jobs where they have been added to the launch group for that particular project.